satoru-gojo-yuji/SpringBoot/01-Spring-Ques.md

 The addItem method receives the Item object populated with the data from the request body, ready for further processing.
 Using @RequestBody with @PostMapping simplifies handling and processing of incoming data, ensuring a clean and efficient way to bind request data to Java objects.

+@RequestBody
+This is particularly useful when you're dealing with JSON or XML data in the request body that needs to be converted into a Java object.